Frequently Asked Questions about Changes in Skin, Hair & Nails During Pregnancy answered by Los Angeles Obstetrician Dr. Thais Aliabadi

 - Oral tetracyclines.
 These are antibiotics that can harm your baby’s teeth and bones.

-- Retinol.
-This is a type of vitamin A, which speeds up cellular division in the skin and boosts its renewal powers.
-Vitamin A has been shown to be harmful to fetal development when taken in excess, causing birth defects and intellectual disabilities.
+- This is a type of vitamin A, which speeds up cellular division in the skin, boosting its renewal powers.
+Vitamin A has also been shown to be harmful to fetal development when taken in excess, causing birth defects and intellectual disabilities.

 - Topical retinoids.
 These are also forms of vitamin A and can be found both in prescription and over-the-counter topical ointments that treat acne and fight wrinkles.
 Retinoids are meant to work on the skin, but a small amount of the drug does get absorbed into your bloodstream and can be passed to the fetus and harm its development.